Software

 Language: Python

-For many different applications including weather forecast modeling, or satellite retreivals, we are required to provide digital elevation maps at high resolution spatial resolution covering the whole globe.
+For many different applications including weather forecast modeling, or satellite retrievals, we are required to provide digital elevation maps at high resolution spatial resolution covering the whole globe.
 My toolbox will automatically download ALOS DEM at 30 m and save the subset of the data, depending on the boundary box defined by the user, into geotiff and netcdf formats.

 shortcut: pip install demalos